 George Salis is a Swiss-American writer.
 He received a B.A. in English and psychology from Stetson University and is the recipient of the Sullivan Award for Fiction, the Ann Morris Prize for Fiction, and the Davidson Award for Integrity in Journalism.
 His fiction is featured or forthcoming in The Dark, Black Dandy, The Missing Slate, CultureCult Magazine, NILVX: A Book of Magic, Quail Bell Magazine, Crab Fat Magazine, and elsewhere.
-His criticism has appeared in Atticus Review and The Tishman Review.
+His criticism has appeared in Atticus Review and The Tishman Review, and his science article on the mechanics of evil will appear in Skeptic.
 He is the author of the unpublished novel Sea Above, Sun Below.
-He has taught in Bulgaria and currently teaches in China.
+He has taught in Bulgaria and China.

 “‘The Second Skein’ is at times hilarious and shocking, a beautifully dense celebration of the senses, history, and obsession.
 It evokes fond memories of the intoxicating cadence of Pynchon in his prime.” – H. Andrew Lynch, author of A Flower Fell and editor of Black Dandy